Parameter-Efficient Fine-Tuning in Large Models: A Survey of Methodologies: Acknowledgements

-LLaMA stands as a series of open-source LLMs developed by Meta.
-To date, the official release includes three versions: LLaMA, LLaMA-2, and LLaMA-3, spanning parameter scales from 3 billion to 70 billion.
+\paragraph{The LLaMA Family} LLaMA stands as a series of open-source LLMs developed by Meta.
+To date, the official release includes: LLaMA, LLaMA-2, and LLaMA-3.x, spanning parameter scales from 1 billion to 405 billion.
 Beyond the weights provided by Meta, the qualities of these LLMs are further extended through supervised fine-tuning and parameter-efficient fine-tuning.

 LLaMA-1 \cite{touvron2023llama} was released in February 2023.
 Although LLaMA is open-sourced and possesses fewer parameters, LLaMA-13B demonstrates significant improvements over GPT-3 (175 billion parameters) across various benchmarks.
 As a consequence, LLaMA has emerged as a widely adopted and exemplary base model for large language model research.
-LLaMA-2 was developed in in partnership with Microsoft and released half a year later.
+LLaMA-2 \cite{touvron2023llama} was developed in partnership with Microsoft and released half a year later.
 The model maintains the same architecture as the LLaMA-1 but is trained with 40\% more data.
 LLaMA-3 was released by Meta in April 2024, offering two parameter sizes: 8B and 70B.
 These models underwent pre-training on approximately 15 trillion tokens of text sourced from publicly available data and are fine-tuned over 10 million human-annotated examples.
+Subsequently, Meta released LLaMA-3.1 \cite{vavekanand2024llama}, a 405B open-sourced LLM, which focuses on improving text generation capabilities and achieves performance comparable to leading models like GPT-4.
+Then, in September 2024, LLaMA-3.2 was released, introducing both vision models (11B and 90B) and lightweight text-only models (1B and 3B) for mobile device use.
+LLaMA-3.2 marked Meta's first open-source AI model capable of processing both images and text, broadening the scope of potential applications.
+The smaller models were designed for efficient performance on mobile devices, promoting wider adoption in edge computing scenarios.